Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

 - width, height, alt (alternate text for the image if it cannot be displayed)

-En el html tag podemos especificar el lang, y en los párrafos un style= o un titulo.
+En el html tag podemos especificar el lang, y en los párrafos un style= o un título.
 The title attribute defines some extra information about an element.
 The lang attribute of the < html> tag declares the language of the Web page.